steven-solomon/exdoubles/README.md

 ## Why another mock framework?

 There are already a few other mock libraries for Elixir.
-However they either allow lack the ability to have ad-hoc mocking, or provide Erlang like syntax.
+However they either lack the ability to have ad-hoc mocking, or provide Erlang like syntax.

 ExDoubles wants you to wrap the code you don't own in a simple well defined interface, a function.
-Then you can then mock that function and be on your way.
+Then you can mock that function and be on your way.

 We also want Elixir to be popular.
 In order for that to happen, there needs to be a cohesive ecosystem.
 Tools should feel consistent and easy to learn.
 No Erlang knowledge should be required!